 With that functionality, laser measures are highly accurate, often providing results that are accurate down to a few millimeters.
 These results are usually more accurate than traditional tape measures, as these tools can bend or sag over long distances, affecting the measurements.

-The laser rangefinder from Spike exemplifies the accuracy of laser measurement tools.
+The laser rangefinder from Spike exemplifies the accuracy of laser measurement devices.
 The eye-safe laser rangefinder from Spike supports ranges between 6-650 feet or 2-200 meters and is accurate within ± 2 inches or 5 centimeters.
 As for the associated tools, Spike’s photo measurements are accurate within 1%, and the point-to-point measurement tool is accurate within 3%.

 Laser measurement tools can be used in a wide variety of industries.
 Some examples include the following: